jelster/MWOCommandConsole/index.md

 ##version history:
+<h3 id="0950">0.9.5.0</h3>

+* NEW!
+In the MechBay, tag loads by selecting one or more loads then the `Tag` option.
+In the text box, enter one or more words to describe the selected loads
+* Color-coded equipment and upgrade displays in the MechBay make visual identification even easier
+* Updated UI in DropDeck, Hub, and MechBay screens
+* Bug fixes and other miscellaneous improvements

+<h3 id="0941">0.9.4.1</h3>
 <h3 id="0940">0.9.4.0</h3>

 * Introducing the DropShip Command section of the Command Console!
 * Drag mechs out of your bay to put them into lances.
 * Tap or click the handle in the lower-right corner of a lances' element to view a loadout summary